dasec/FIQA-Underexposure-Bias/README.md

   This repository contains the official implementation of the paper: [Detection and Mitigation of Bias in Under Exposure Estimation for Face Image Quality Assessment](https://ieeexplore.ieee.org/document/10786745)

 ## News

+### May 2025
+ + Small and tiny model weights to support faster inference and reduce resource usage are now available.
+ + See the [Model Zoo](#model-zoo) section for details on available model.

 ### October 2024
  + Inference code and model weights to run our underexposure estimation are now available.